-As a backyard horse keeper, I find Winter horse care is the hardest part of the lifestyle.
+As a backyard horse keeper, I find Winter horse care to be the hardest part of the lifestyle.

 Polar vortex.
 Blizzard.
 Ice storm.
 Mud in both its soft and frozen varieties.
 No matter the conditions, my horses still want to be fed, watered and otherwise attended to.